 The ritual of cleansing oneself with water to begin anew is an old one.

 From the seemingly simple act of taking a shower to the tradition of baptising a baby, water is seen as a nurturing source of life and a cyclical element.
-Its…Continue
+Its passage through the world, be it fresh or saltwater, is a constant variable…Continue

 Added by Nicole Samantha Fishkind on October 26, 2016 at 5:30pm — No Comments

 There is something deeply engrained in our makeup as a species to seek out our roots.
 To water them with knowledge and expressively branch out into the universe with greater understanding.
 To discover what makes us grow.
-We are constantly reaching for…Continue
+We are constantly reaching for the stars, the skies, the freedom to be and encompass all we…Continue

 Added by Margaret M. Johnson on October 25, 2016 at 4:00am — No Comments